gchq/stroom-visualisations-dev/README.md

 ## Running Stroom Visualisations Development

-`cd` into the war directory and run the following to start the python simple web server on port 8888
+`cd` into the war directory and run one of the following commands (depending on your python version) to start the python simple web server on port 8888

-`python -m SimpleHTTPServer 8888`
+`python -m SimpleHTTPServer 8888` (python2)

+`python -m http.server 8888` (python3)

 In the browser (currently they have only been tested in Google Chrome) enter the URL